dan9401/skewtDist/README.md

-# SkewtDist
+# skewtDist

-The goal of **SkewtDist** is to provide applications for two families of skew-t distributions<sup>[1](#footnote1)</sup>.
+The goal of **skewtDist** is to provide applications for two families of skew-t distributions<sup>[1](#footnote1)</sup>.
 Thus providing the ability to model and analyze asymmetric tail behaviors in skewed and leptokurtic data.

 ## Installation